-HealthKit stores and aggregates the user's health data, such as height, weight, distance walked, blood pressure, and so on.
-This data is stored in Data Protection class Complete Protection, which means it is accessible only after a user enters their passcode or uses Touch ID or Face ID to unlock the device.
+HealthKit allows users to store and aggregate their health data from sources like apps, devices, and healthcare institutions.
+This data is stored in Data Protection class Protected Unless Open.
+Access to the data is relinquished 10 minutes after device locks, and data becomes accessible the next time user enters their passcode or uses Touch ID or Face ID to unlock the device.